opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 ## Validating Setup and Redirection

 #### OpenStack Instances
-After setting up OSC and deploying a **Distributed Appliance Instance**, we can verify the **Distributed Appliance Instance** was deployed on OpenStack.
+After setting up OSC and deploying a **Distributed Appliance Instance**, verify the **Distributed Appliance Instance** was deployed on OpenStack.
 * Log in to OpenStack and navigate to **Project** > **Compute** > **Instances**.
 * Observe that the **Distributed Appliance Instance** is listed as an instance in addition to the `ATTACKER` and `VICTIM`.
 Ensure the **Distributed Appliance Instance** image name reflects previous naming actions taken such as the name of the **Distributed Appliance Instance** (myDA) and the name of the image uploaded in the **Service Function Catalog**.